DryCreations/pdfproject/grading/literate.md

 { TODO: describe how the requirement has been, along with evidence of completion }

 - [ ] Formatted documentation must explain WHY each function or method exists.

 { TODO: describe how the requirement has been, along with evidence of completion }

-- [ ] Undergraduate Students receive these points for free.

-{ TODO: describe how the requirement has been, along with evidence of completion }